Designed for community archives

 Collections grow unpredictably.
 Boxes arrive, digitisation projects complete, and the backlog builds — often faster than volunteer hours can clear it.

-Simple, accessible, and funder-ready
+Simple, accessible, and aligned with heritage funding expectations

 • No technical setup.
 Works in any web browser.
 Nothing to install, configure, or maintain.